aws-samples/serverless-patterns/lambda-dynamodb-cdk/README.md

-# AWS Lambda To Amazon DynamoDB
+# AWS Lambda to Amazon DynamoDB

 This project contains a sample AWS Cloud Development Kit (AWS CDK) template for deploying a Lambda function that makes puts to a DynamoDB table.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-dynamodb-cdk
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-dynamodb-cdk.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.